TAMS-Group/bio_ik/README.md

   of you robot.
 Rviz should show an 6-D (position and orientation) interactive marker for the selected end-effector(s).
   Move the interactive marker and watch bio-ik calculating poses for your robot.

+  If you also installed the bio-ik demo (see below), you should be able to run one of the predefined demos:
   ```
     roslaunch pr2_bioik_moveit demo.launch
+    roslaunch pr2_bioik_moveit valve.launch
+    roslaunch pr2_bioik_moveit dance.launch
   ```

 * You are now ready to use bio-ik from your C/C++ and Python programs,